Life Settlements

 • Review and formal evaluation: Next, we’ll appraise your policy value and take a look at personal information like medical records.
 Through our review, we can devise a thorough plan to maximize your policy’s value.
 Once we have a plan, we will present your case to interested parties and start an auction.
 We have long-standing relationships with funding groups around the country.

-• Contract order and delivery: After we find the highest bidder, we’ll order a detailed contract from them.
-We’ll collect any outstanding items and have all parties sign your life settlement agreement.
+• Contract order and delivery: After we find the right buyer, we’ll collect any outstanding items and have all parties sign your life settlement agreement.
 The beneficiary of your policy will change to the buyer, completing the transaction.

 Once all parties are satisfied, we’ll deliver your cash settlement from escrow.
 Depending on the state you live in, you’ll have up to 15 days to change your mind and return the money for your original policy.